 On the one hand, boredom is a signal that nothing excites you anymore, there is nothing you look forward to.
 On the other hand, boredom may signal that you want to break away from routine and seek new experiences and adventures.
 Boredom — lack of enthusiasm — is sometimes misperceived.

 Some folks get bored quickly if they’ve not done anything interesting or new for some time, while other folks get bored because there just isn’t anything interesting left for them to do.
 The differentiator lies in whether there is a desire to do anything.
-The former is a temporary state of restlessness, the latter is where there is no desire whatsoever to do anything.
+The former is a temporary state of restlessness, the latter is when there is no desire whatsoever to do anything.
 The former is just restlessness, the latter is true boredom.